All Episodes

 That's the opposite of what the federal government's doing.

-And to see him throwing it around billions and billions of dollars and a million barrels here and the strategic petroleum reserve and all these things, it's really a lot of it's just signs of desperation.
+And to see him throwing it around billions and billions of dollars and a million barrels here and the Strategic Petroleum Reserve and all these things, it's really a lot of, it's just signs of desperation.

-That's 20% higher since when he took office.
+It's 20% higher since when he took office.

-Gasoline, 50% higher.
+Gasoline's 50% higher.

-Derek, what I don't understand though is I mean, is he or is he not permitted to do this?
+Derek, what I don't understand, though, is, I mean, is he or is he not permitted to do this?

 He can't really grant debt forgiveness like that, can he?

-He what he is claiming he can.
+He is claiming he can.

 They help administer these repayments.

-If you take uh round two and round three together, it could end up costing as much as a trillion dollars.
+If you take round two and round three together, it could end up costing as much as a trillion dollars.

 Well, that's amazing.

-I know and you're right, I know that a lot of Republican-led states did file lawsuits against his previous loan bailouts.
+I know that a lot of Republican-led states did file lawsuits against his previous loan bailouts.

-Um but yeah, I know they're trying.
+Yeah, I know they're trying.

-You know, and all of I mean, this is so it's so transparent.
+You know, and all of, I mean, this is so, it's so transparent.

-I really I don't think so.
+I really, I don't think so.

 I don't think he's got it this time.

-I don't think he can convince anyone, uh, particularly the college students, the ones you see on the universities right now.
+I don't think he can convince anyone, particularly the college students, the ones you see on the universities right now.

-Yeah, Rose, I think you're uh you're spot on.
+Yeah, Rose, I think you're spot on.

 So let me just give you one stat here.